yanxp/SSM-Pytorch/README.md

 PyTorch 0.3

-Note: pytorch 0.4 or python 2.7 is not supported!!!
+Note: PyTorch 0.4 or Python 2.7 is not supported !

 ### Citing SSM